jenkins-x/terraform-aws-eks-jx/README.md

 ### Releasing
 <a id="markdown-Releasing" name="Releasing"></a>

-At the moment there is no release pipeline defined in [jenkins-x.yml](./jenkins-x.yml).
+At the moment, there is no release pipeline defined in [jenkins-x.yml](./jenkins-x.yml).
-A Terraform release does not require building an artifact, only a tag needs to be created and pushed.
+A Terraform release does not require building an artifact; only a tag needs to be created and pushed.
 To make this task easier and there is a helper script `release.sh` which simplifies this process and creates the changelog as well:

 ```sh